Sarah Schupansky

-Sarah Caitllin Schupansky (born August 25, 2003) is an American professional soccer player who plays as a forward for Gotham FC of the National Women's Soccer League (NWSL).
-She played college soccer for the Pittsburgh Panthers, where she was the first player in program history to be named first-team All-ACC.
+Sarah Caitlin Schupansky (born August 25, 2003) is an American professional soccer player who plays as an attacking midfielder for Boston Legacy FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Pittsburgh Panthers, earning first-team All-ACC honors.
+She began her professional career with Gotham FC in 2025, winning the NWSL Championship in her rookie season.

-Early life and college career
+Early life

 Schupansky was raised in Pittsburgh, Pennsylvania, one of three daughters born to Robert and Susan Schupansky.
-She played soccer from an early age on a rec team coached by her father before joining the Riverhounds Development Academy at age 12.
-She played multiple positions before settling on forward, saying she admired United States national team players Alex Morgan, Rose Lavelle, and Crystal Dunn.
-She attended North Allegheny High School, where she captained the soccer team to back-to-back WPIAL 4A championships in 2019 and 2020.
-She was named all-state twice and United Soccer Coaches All-American in 2020.
-She committed to the University of Pittsburgh as a freshman in 2018 with the Panthers just starting their rebuild under new head coach Randy Waldrum.
+She began playing rec soccer at an early age, where she was coached by her father, before joining the Riverhounds Development Academy at age 12.
+She grew up as a fan of Alex Morgan, Rose Lavelle, and Crystal Dunn.
+She played high school soccer at North Allegheny High School, leading the team to consecutive WPIAL 4A championships (2019 and 2020).
+She was twice named all-state and was a United Soccer Coaches high school All-American in 2020.
+She committed to play college soccer for the local Pittsburgh Panthers during her freshman year, becoming one of the first players signed by new head coach Randy Waldrum.

-Pittsburgh Panthers
+College career

-Schupansky joined the Pittsburgh Panthers one semester early.
-Her first college goal came as the overtime winner against Oklahoma State.
-She finished her freshman year with 7 goals and 6 assists in 18 games in the 2021 season.
-In her sophomore season in 2022, she scored 7 goals and led the team with 8 assists in 22 games.
-She helped the Panthers to their first NCAA tournament appearance in program history, with Schupansky scoring in their second-round win against Georgetown.
+Schupansky enrolled early at the University of Pittsburgh in the spring of 2021.
+She scored her first college goal with the overtime winner against Oklahoma State.
+She finished her freshman season with 7 goals and 6 assists in 18 appearances.
+She scored 7 goals and led the team with 8 assists in 22 games as a sophomore in 2022.
+Her contributions helped Pittsburgh make their first NCAA tournament appearance in program history, reaching the round of sixteen with Schupansky scoring against Georgetown in the second round.

-She featured all over the front line and midfielder in her junior season in 2023, recording 11 goals and 14 assists in 24 games.
-She was selected to the All-ACC first team, becoming the first Panther to be so honored.
-She helped lead the Panthers to their first ACC tournament semifinal and NCAA tournament quarterfinal appearances, both times losing to Florida State.
-She played for USL W League side Racing Louisville FC the following summer.
-In her senior season in 2024, she scored 7 goals and led the nation with 15 assists in 18 games, earning second-team All-ACC honors.
-Pittsburgh narrowly missed selection to the NCAA tournament.
+Showing versatility at forward and midfielder, Schupansky had a stellar junior season in 2023, recording 11 goals and 14 assists in 24 games.
+She helped the Panthers to program firsts: reaching the ACC tournament semifinals and the NCAA tournament quarterfinals (losing to Florida State at both hurdles).
+She also became the first player in program history to earn first-team All-ACC honors.
+The following summer, she played for USL W League side Racing Louisville FC.
+In her senior year in 2024, she was a second-team All-ACC pick after scoring 7 goals and leading the nation with 15 assists in 18 games, though the Panthers narrowly missed selection to the NCAA tournament.